 I have been playing a fair amount of Forbidden Island recently.
-As I have said in my review, I think it’s a well-designed game and I and enjoying it.
+As I have said in my Forbidden Island review, I think it’s a well-designed game and I am enjoying it.
 So I was curious if there is something more on offer – and sure there is.
 Forbidden Island has received two “sequels“: Forbidden Desert and Forbidden Sky

-In Forbidden Desert, board is pre-build out of tiles in a 5×5 shape.
-What is different compared to the Island, is that here the tiles get buried in sand instead of getting flooded by water.
+In Forbidden Desert, the board is pre-build out of tiles in a 5×5 shape.
+What is different compared to the Island, is that here the tiles get buried in the sand instead of getting flooded by water.
 This is done by placing sand markers on tiles.

 Starting tiles are also placed face-down and must be excavated to show their faces.
-That adds a completely new aspect of exploration and brings a well-needed element of hidden-information.
+That adds a completely new aspect of exploration and brings a well-needed element of hidden information.
 It means there are no longer optimal moves, as you never know what you will find.

 Setting up opportunities to share treasure cards was one of the more frustrating experiences of Forbidden Island.
 You had to be on the same tile and then pay one action for each card you wanted to give.
-You could only receive cards on opponent’s turns, which would often lead to unwanted discarding of treasure cards.
+You could only receive cards on opponents’ turns, which would often lead to unwanted discarding of treasure cards.

 This mechanism is now completely gone.
 First of all, there are no treasure cards.
 Treasure locations (or parts of the flying machine, as they are known here) are found by excavating two of its corresponding tiles (giving coordinates in a very clever way).
-Now you can only transfer gear and water (water works like hit points), and you can transfer both of them for free at any time, as long as you are on the same tile, of course.
+Now you can only transfer gear and water (it works like health points), and you can transfer both of them for free at any time, as long as you are on the same tile, of course.

 Desert is Angry

-If you draw a Storm Picks Up card, storm meter will move one notch higher and you will possibly draw more storm cards in the future.
+If you draw a “Storm Picks Up” card, the storm meter will move one notch higher and you will possibly draw more storm cards in the future.

-There are six adventurers with their unique abilities.
+There are six adventurers with unique abilities.
 Abilities seem very potent.
 I expect them to create a unique experience with every new combination you try.

-Third game in the series is also the one that appears most different.
+The third game in the series is also the one that appears most different.
 For start, the grid of tiles is not pre-build.
 You start with a 4×1 starting tile.
 The rest of the tiles are placed by the players as the game progresses.

 Sky is Angry

 Wind can change direction and lighting rods get placed automatically (if you place a tile that has them).
-All that combined, I’d immediately say the game is harder to win than it’s predecessors.
+All that combined, I’d immediately say the game is harder to win than its predecessors.
 Some reviewers have marked its ability to die so suddenly and unexpectedly as not fun.

 You can have as many as three tiles in front of you and then decide, which one you want to place.
-You can also share equipment for free, if you are on the same tile (they’ve kept the Desert approach here).
+You can also share equipment for free if you are on the same tile (they’ve kept the Desert approach here).

-Forbidden Sky might again be susceptible to alpha-gamer syndrome as there are normally very few (sensible) choices on how to place tiles and build the wire circuit and there is no hidden information.
+Forbidden Sky might again be susceptible to the alpha-gamer syndrome as there are normally very few (sensible) choices on how to place tiles and build the wire circuit and there is no hidden information.
 If they partially addressed this in Forbidden Desert, Forbidden Sky goes back to the roots of Forbidden Island.